Lyme Brain Fog and Anxiety: When Symptoms Are Misdiagnosed

-Lyme disease brain fog and anxiety
+Lyme brain fog and anxiety may reflect neuroinflammation

-These symptoms are part of the broader spectrum of Lyme disease symptoms, which can affect both cognitive and emotional function.
+These symptoms are part of the broader spectrum of Lyme Disease Symptoms, which can affect both cognitive and emotional function.

 She came to me after eight months of worsening psychiatric symptoms, including severe anxiety, episodes of rage, obsessive-compulsive behaviors, and deepening depression.